Landrash/Sonoff-HomeAssistant/README.md

 ***ESPsonoff-v1.01p - Original iTead Sonoff Switch, Sonoff Touch, Sonof S20 Smart Socket, Sonoff SV***

-Firmware to control relay only with ON/OFF functionality and publish via mqtt.
+Firmware to control relay only with ON/OFF functionality and publish via MQTT.
 EEPROM storage of Relay State.

 ***ESPsonoff-v1.01t - Original iTead Sonoff Switch***

-Firmware to control relay with ON/OFF functionality and temperature reporting via DHT11/22 and publish via mqtt.
+Firmware to control relay with ON/OFF functionality and temperature reporting via DHT11/22 and publish via MQTT.
 EEPROM storage of Relay State.

 ***ESPsonoff_TH-v1.01p - TH10/16 iTead Sonoff Switch***

-Firmware to control relay only with ON/OFF functionality and publish its status via mqtt.
+Firmware to control relay only with ON/OFF functionality and publish its status via MQTT.
 EEPROM storage of Relay State.
 Remote Wallswitch Support.

 ***ESPsonoff_TH-v1.01t - TH10/16 iTead Sonoff Switch***

-Firmware to control relay with ON/OFF functionality and temperature reporting using the Sonoff Sensor-AM2301 (available from iTead) and publish via mqtt.
+Firmware to control relay with ON/OFF functionality and temperature reporting using the Sonoff Sensor-AM2301 (available from iTead) and publish via MQTT.
 EEPROM storage of Relay State.

 ***ESPsonoff_TH-v1.01pt - TH10/16 iTead Sonoff Switch***

-Firmware to control relay with ON/OFF functionality and temperature reporting using the Sonoff Sensor-AM2301 (available from iTead) and publish via mqtt.
+Firmware to control relay with ON/OFF functionality and temperature reporting using the Sonoff Sensor-AM2301 (available from iTead) and publish via MQTT.
 EEPROM storage of Relay State.
 Remote Wallswitch Support.

 ***ESPsonoff_POW-v1.01 - iTead Sonoff Pow Switch***

-Firmware to control relay with ON/OFF functionality and report power usage (Wattage) and Voltage via mqtt.
+Firmware to control relay with ON/OFF functionality and report power usage (Wattage) and Voltage via MQTT.
 EEPROM storage of Relay State

 ***ESPsonoff_4CH-v1.01 - iTead Sonoff 4CH Switch***

-Firmware to control 4 X relays with ON/OFF functionality and publish via mqtt.
+Firmware to control 4 X relays with ON/OFF functionality and publish via MQTT.
 EEPROM storage of Relay State.

 ## 8. DHT22 Sensor Installation (For Original Sonoff Switch)